 Here are a few ideas:

-- Commute: If you live in Korea, make sure you engage people in Korean on your way to and from work.
-This could be ordering at the cafe, asking for your gimbap to go, asking the bus driver if the bus goes to your stop, or greeting the people at the front desk at your workplace.
+- Commute: If you live in Korea, make sure you engage with people in Korean on your way to and from work.
+You could be ordering at the cafe, asking for your gimbap to go, asking the bus driver if the bus goes to your stop, or greeting the people at the front desk at your workplace.

-- Pen pals: This will be explained more in detail in #9 but thanks to the Internet, you can connect with Koreans no matter where you live.
+- Pen pals: This will be explained more in detail in #9, but thanks to the Internet, you can connect with Koreans no matter where you live.
 Talk over email, the KakaoTalk messenger, or Skype.

 - K-Pop: Download some Korean music and listen to a few songs each day.
 Make it active listening instead of passive by downloading the lyrics and singing along.

-So, it makes sense to study the words that you’d use most often.
+And on that note, you’ll want to make sure to study the words that you’d use most often.

 It’s very likely you will forget that word unless you use it on a regular basis!
-A good strategy for helping you remember this word is to add it to your flash card deck.
+A good strategy for helping you remember this word is to add it to your flashcard deck.

 But we all have busy lives, and it’s hard to do this during the busy parts of your day.

-Then, when you have focused time to sit down and study Korean, you can go through your screenshots and add them to your deck of flash cards.
+Then, when you have focused time to sit down and study Korean, you can go through your screenshots and add them to your deck of flashcards.

 Enroll in a Course

 If you want serious results from your Korean studies, then you need a solid plan.

-“If you fail to plan, then you planning to fail”.
+As good ole’ Benjamin Franklin says: “If you fail to plan, then you’re planning to fail.”

 He made it onto the US $100 bill, so we trust his opinion!

-There is a paradox with learning Korean.
+There is a paradox in learning Korean.
 In order to learn Korean, you need to know the language so you can choose what content to study and how to study it.
 In order to know Korean, you have to learn it.